leapdao/leapdao-website/src/blog/content/cas.md

 description: How CAS will enable a multi-validator setup of the Leap Network.
 ---

 We've implemented a simple construct for validators to vote on each other's <abbr title="A unit used for anchoring Leap Plasma to the root chain">period</abbr> proposal.
-We think this should increase the liveness of the network and provide better security for smaller deposits.
+We think this should increase the liveness of the network.

 ## Status Quo